philippe44/AirConnect/README.md

 4. On non-Windows machines, open a terminal and change directories to where the executable is stored and run `chmod +x [executable]`.
 (Example: `chmod +x airupnp-osx-multi`).
 Note that if you choose to download the whole repository (instead of individual files) from you web browser and then unzip it, then in the bin/ sub-directory, file permissions should be already set.

 Some Debian Stretch distributions (e.g. Raspian) only provide openssl1.0.2, but 1.0.0 is needed.
-For armv7 (Pi 2 and above) download the version for Jessie [here](http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u8_armhf.deb) or using `wget http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u9_armhf.deb` then install it with `sudo dpkg -i libssl1.0.0_1.0.1t-1+deb8u9_armhf.deb`.
-For an armv6 (Pi A and Zero), use this one [here](http://mirrordirector.raspbian.org/raspbian/pool/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u8_armhf.deb)
+For armv7 (Pi 2 and above) download the version for Jessie [here](http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u9_armhf.deb) or using `wget http://security.debian.org/debian-security/pool/updates/main/o/openssl/libssl1.0.0_1.0.1t-1+deb8u9_armhf.deb` then install it with `sudo dpkg -i libssl1.0.0_1.0.1t-1+deb8u9_armhf.deb`.

 ## Running